Allen Grove in Walworth County, Wisconsin — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Location.
 42° 34.807′ N, 88° 45.76′ W. Marker is in Allen Grove, Wisconsin, in Walworth County.
-Marker is on Clinton Street 0.1 miles north of County Route X, on the right when traveling east.
-Touch for map.
-Marker is located on the north end of Village Union Park.
+Marker is on Clinton Street 0.1 miles north of County Route X, on the Touch for map.
 Marker is in this post office area: Darien WI 53114, United States of America.
+Touch for directions.

 Categories. • Patriots & Patriotism • Settlements & Settlers • War, US Revolutionary •